 Providing the latest equipment for more effective treatment

-We fund state-of-the-art equipment that provides faster and more accurate diagnosis and more effective and less invasive treatments, and supports exceptional personalised care.
+We fund state-of-the-art equipment that provides faster diagnosis, more effective and less invasive treatments, and quicker recovery times.
 It’s essential that clinicians, scientists and researchers have access to the latest equipment as this is also key to achieving major breakthroughs in cancer research.

 This year, the grant funded items such as a new fluoroscopy machine, which captures X-ray footage of the body in real time, for diagnosis and treatment purposes.
 This new machine reduces the need for repeat scans by offering far greater image resolution, and allows clinicians to see vessels more clearly.
 The machine’s flexibility means patients can be scanned either lying down or standing up.